Valentine’s Day Los Angeles | Eton Mess Recipe Exclusive

 Eton Mess, the traditional British dessert dating back to 1893, made of strawberries, broken meringue, and whipped heavy cream, inspired Redbird Pastry Chef Kasra Ajdari’s own version for Valentine’s Day.
 Named in part because of its appearance, as well as its preparation technique, Eton Mess was traditionally served at Eton College’s annual cricket game.

-Below, Ajdari shares his take on Eton Mess, a great recipe for Valentine’s Day Los Angeles.
-To reserve for outdoor dining on 2.11.21 – 2.14.21, click here.
+Below, Ajdari shares his take on Eton Mess, a great recipe for Valentine’s Day dinner in Los Angeles.

 Yields 4 cups

 2 cups Granulated Sugar

 6 each Eggs

 Combine everything except the butter in a bowl.
 Set over a pot of boiling water and stir continuously until thick.
 Remove from the heat and blend the butter into the curd.
 Cover with plastic wrap touching the surface of the curd and chill until completely cool.

 ½ cup Egg Whites (About 4 large Egg Whites)

 ½ cup Granulated Sugar

 Whip egg whites until frothy, slowly pour in granulated sugar, continue whipping until stiff peaks.
 Fold powdered sugar into stiff peak meringue.
 Pipe meringue into rosettes, kisses, or spread into sheets.
 Bake in an oven at its lowest temperature setting, until dry.